top of page

 Why HR Should Care

-Process redesign is often assigned to transformation, operations or IT functions.
-However, processes are human systems first: they are executed by people, shaped by culture, enabled by capability and governed through decision rights.
-Duplication and bottlenecks frequently originate in unclear roles, misaligned rewards and incentives, low trust and psychological safety around decision-making, insufficient training, weak knowledge-sharing infrastructure, poor governance and lack of alignment.
-From this angle, process design becomes a matter of organisational structure and capability, trust and empowerment, leadership behaviours, governance and accountability.
+Process redesign is often assigned to transformation, operations, or IT functions.
+However, processes are human systems first.
+They are executed by people, shaped by culture, enabled by capability, and governed through decision rights.
+Duplication and bottlenecks frequently originate from unclear roles, misaligned rewards and incentives, low trust, and psychological safety around decision-making.
+Insufficient training, weak knowledge-sharing infrastructure, poor governance, and lack of alignment also contribute to these issues.
+From this angle, process design becomes a matter of organisational structure and capability, trust and empowerment, leadership behaviours, governance, and accountability.
 It places HR at the heart of process design.

 Key Steps for Effective Process Design